What happens if parents can’t agree on whether their child should be vaccinated?

 Some parents will have unanimously agreed on their stance over the dinner table, whilst others may find themselves in a situation whereby their child’s other parent does not share their views on whether the child should be vaccinated or not.

 In the first instance, parents should try to reach an agreement on the issue.
-Mediation can be a helpful option for parties to have discussion about this issue, with the assistance of a trained mediator.
+Mediation can be a helpful option for parties to have a discussion about this issue, with the assistance of a trained mediator.
 It may be that once parties have had the opportunity to explain their views and listen to the other parents’ views that the child’s parents are able to reach an agreement about whether their child should be vaccinated against Covid-19 or not.

-If an agreement cannot be reached, at mediation, or via correspondence through a family solicitor, then an application could be made to court for a Specific Issue Order under section 8 of the Children Act 1989.
+If an agreement cannot be reached, at mediation, or via correspondence through a family solicitor, then an application could be made to the court for a Specific Issue Order under section 8 of the Children Act 1989.

 The court’s paramount concern is the welfare of the child, and the court will make a decision based on what they feel is in the child’s best interests.
 Previous case law suggests that a parent opposing a vaccination (of any type) is likely to have difficulty persuading a court not to order a child to be vaccinated unless there is medical evidence to support this, or the child is of an age where significant weight will be given to their wishes and feelings.